Do you know what makes a good reader? It’s not what you think! Phonological awareness prepares your child up for reading

 Phonemic awareness comes under the umbrella of phonological awareness.

-While phonological awareness is an understanding of spoken language, phonemic awareness is the skill of hearing and manipulating language within words.
+While phonological awareness is an understanding of sounds in spoken language, phonemic awareness is the skill of hearing and manipulating sounds within words.

 A simple example is asking your child to name all the sounds in “cat.”
 Your child would say /c/ /a/ /t/.

 Then you might ask your child to substitute /b/ for /c/.
 Your child should be able to hold those sounds in his memory and say “bat.”